First Year Out

 A Job or True Calling?

 The Job Search takes time and planning.
 You always want to leave at least 6 months to do an in depth job search.
 This entails consistently seeking work, submitting resumes, using all resources, and setting up informational interviews.
-Sure you may find a job within that time and the hope is you do, but remember just like everything else there is a process.
-Remember to be aggressive as you are not the only recent graduate looking for work.
+Sure you may find a job within that timeframe, and the hope is you do, but remember this is a process.
+Remember to be assertive in your pursuit; you are not the only recent graduate looking for work.

 Don't Be So Full Of Yourself

-Realize there are hundreds, thousands of others with your degrees and qualifications.
-Focus on showing how you can use your skills and talents to contribute to their organization.
+Realize there are hundreds, even thousands of others with your degrees and qualifications.
+Focus on showing how you can use your skills and talents to contribute to their organization, and how you expect to grow through partnering with them.

 College Grads Get Entry Level Jobs